 The Atlas is a central database containing all your monitoring data.
 The hierarchy of the Atlas views organizes your data into a manageable database.

 In other words, Atlas is all about data organizing.
-NetCrunch allows creating custom views based on filters and also, in a more dynamic way, using dynamic folders.
+NetCrunch allows creating custom views based on filters and, in a more dynamic way, using dynamic folders.
 Dynamic Folder groups nodes by specific criteria.
-Then each group can be placed on a separate view or put on a single one, depending on the number of elements.
+Each group can then be placed on a separate view or put on a single one, depending on the number of elements.

 When you monitor devices behind a router, switch, or bridge, you do not want to see the alert storm when the intermediate connection is broken.

-Thanks to the dependencies, NetCrunch can disable monitoring of nodes behind the failed device, and can also reduce false alerts caused by the link failure.
+Thanks to the dependencies, NetCrunch can disable monitoring of nodes behind the failed device and reduce false alerts caused by the link failure.

 The top dependency is the NetCrunch machine - if it loses connection, NetCrunch stops monitoring everything.
 Additionally, NetCrunch monitors its internal processes to make sure everything is working fine.

 We have built maps for presenting network topology and dependencies.
-After we added live data widgets, they became another type of dashboard where you can present even weather data.
+After we added live data widgets, they became another dashboard where you can present even weather data.

 @@img:map-dashboard-weather.png Map with Weather Info